List of 8-bit computer hardware graphics: Thomson MO5

 The Thomson MO5 generated graphics based on a EFGJ03L (or MA4Q-1200) gate array capable of 40×25 text display and a resolution of 320 x 200 pixels with 16 colours (subject to proximity constraints - only two colors for a 8x1 pixel area).

 The colour palette has 8 basic RGB colours with an intensity bit (called P for "Pastel") that controlled saturation ("saturated" or "pastel").
 In memory, the bit order was PBGR.
 The desaturated colours were obtained by mixing of the original RGB components within the video hardware.
 This is done by a PROM circuit, where a two bit mask controls colour mixing ratios of 0%, 33%, 66% and 100% of the saturated hue.
-This approach allows the display of Orange instead of "desaturated white", and Gray instead of "desaturated black".
+This approach makes it easy break from the usual logical progression and substitute any color in any place.
+This was done to replace "desaturated white" with Orange and "desaturated black" with Gray.

 According to the values specified on the computer's technical manual (“Manuel Technique du MO5”, pg.
 11 & 19), the hardware palette was: